 3. Build your savings

-To be able to afford your monthly housing costs, which will include payments toward the mortgage principal, interest, insurance and taxes as well as upkeep, you should prepare to salt away a large sum.
+To be able to afford your monthly housing costs, which will include payments toward the mortgage principal, interest, insurance and taxes as well as upkeep, you should prepare to put away a large sum.

 Your first savings goal, however, should be your down payment.